sympa-community/sympa/support/README.support.md

 ### sync_translation.sh

-This runs on the translation server so that it synchronize between Pootle store and Git repository.
+This runs on the translation server so that it synchronizes between Pootle store and Git repository.
 Requirements:

-  - Pootle is installed with virtualenv onto ~pootle/env.
+  - Pootle is installed with virtualenv onto `~pootle/env`.
-  - GitHib Access Token is setup.
+  - GitHub Access Token is setup.

+Then run (replace `$POOTLE_TRANSLATION_DIRECTORY` with the value in `pootle.conf`):
 ```
 git clone --depth 50 \
     git@github.com-sympa-community-sympa:sympa-community/sympa.git
 cd sympa
 support/sync_translation.sh $POOTLE_TRANSLATION_DIRECTORY
 ```

 Updates of translations are pushed into `translation` branch in the Git repository.
 Updates of translation templates in the source (`*.pot`) are applied into Pootle store.